9 Great Benefits of Flutter App Development for Businesses

 React Native provides a lot of power to its developers.
 It lets them create custom UI components and apply them across their application.
 However, this also means you need to make all those components from scratch.

-React Native comes with fewer off-the-shelf components than its alternatives.
+React Native comes with fewer off-the-shelf components versus Flutter and its alternatives.
 If you want to get up and running quickly, working with a framework that contains more components might be a better option.
 Or you could use React Native + a UI framework like Material UI or RNUI.
 The final result won’t be super customized, but it’ll help you achieve a sweet spot between bespoke builds and speedy time-to-market.

 Your React Native app uses the phone’s native styling when rendering your UI.
 On one hand, this means your app will look great on devices where you know how the styling works.
 But on the other, every now and then you’ll be met with problems as operating systems update and change their styling.